Rob Geus: Career

-Geus started the TV show De Smaakpolitie on SBS 6 in 2002 with Maureen Du Toit.
+Geus started the TV show De Smaakpolitie on SBS6 in 2002 with Maureen Du Toit.
 In this show, Geus visits restaurants and student residences to check their kitchens for hygiene and safety.
 When Geus is convinced that the restaurant meets the hygiene and safety standards, he awards said restaurant with a Smaakpolitie OK-sticker.
 If the hygiene is sub par, Geus hands over a T-shirt with his catchphrase "Hier word ik niet vrolijk van" [This does not make me happy], a one liner Geus used since the first season.
 In 2006, Geus recorded a single with this title, in cooperation with Gebroeders Ko.
 The programme De Smaakpolitie attracted an average of almost a million viewers per episode in 2007.

 In 2008, Geus appeared in TV commercials promoting Stichting Promotie Kalfsvlees, an organisation promoting the use of veal.
 The commercials were pulled off the air after complaints from viewers, animal rights groups, and the Dutch government, which accused the organisation of painting an overly optimistic view on the welfare of calves used for veal production.
 In 2015, the TV show Rambam criticized Geus for his so called "quality mark" which according to Rambam is a commercial logo and not a recognised quality mark.